The following are the legal requirements if you are getting married in Australia

 Both of you will be required to sign the Declaration of No Legal Impediment to Marriage.
 When you sign this Declaration, you are stating that you believe that you are of marriageable age, and that there is no legal impediment to your marriage.

 Your chosen celebrant will make official your marriage and will also request you to sign three marriage certificates.
-Each certificate will be signed by you, your partner, your celebrant and two witnesses who are over the age of 18 years of age.
+Each certificate is signed by you, your partner, your celebrant and two witnesses who are over the age of 18 years of age.
 After the signing, the celebrant will present to you a commemorative certificate as a record of your marriage.

-Your chosen marriage celebrant will register the marriage, with the Registry of Births, Deaths and Marriages in the State (or Territory) where your marriage took place.
+Your marriage celebrant will register the marriage, with the Registry of Births, Deaths and Marriages in the State (or Territory) where your marriage took place.
 The celebrant is obliged to do this within fourteen days.

 Please note: The certificate issued by the relevant Registry of Births, Deaths and Marriages is used for official purposes and you may apply for a copy of this certificate after your wedding.